Swampert

 Muddy Water is a very disappointing addition to Swampert for PvP.
 Hydro Cannon deals roughly 257% of the damage that Muddy Water can do, for only extra 5 energy.
 While Muddy Water does have a perk of reducing the opponent's ATK stage by 1, the 30% chance to proc the debuff makes it unreliable to use for consistent results.

-Great League | 3.5 / 5 |
+Great League | |

 ---|---|

 Swampert was one of Great League's most feared Pokemon due to the insane spamminess of its powerful Hydro Cannons.
 Its presence often called for Grass-type Pokemon or Altaria to be slotted into teams just to keep it down, as its sheer power was too difficult for most Pokemon to handle.
-Swampert's usage fell when Whiscash received Scald and Quagsire received Aqua Tail, as these bulkier Pokemon were even more oppressive options overall.
-Additionally, the looming presence of Feraligatr has taken over Swampert's role when it comes to spamming Hydro Cannons. | |
+However, buffs to other Water/Grounds, competing Hydro Cannon users, and rework to Mud Shot has left Swampert on the bench for some time Swampert has returned to greatness in the Great League thanks to the addition of Sludge in its movepool.
+This Pokemon's ability to simultaneously pressure Azumarill and Drapion is a rare and valuable trait that allows it to find footing in the metagame once more. | |

-Ultra League | 3/5 / 5 |
+Ultra League | |

 Without Quagsire or Whiscash competing for the same role, Swampert finds itself more free to roam.
 However, Feraligatr still exists to give Swampert competition when it comes to raw Hydro Cannon power.
 Swampert's viability largely comes from its secondary Ground-type that lets it better punish Pokemon such as Tentacruel and Registeel.
 The Mud Shot changes in Pokemon GO: Max Out are not ideal for Swampert, slowing down it s Hydro Cannon spam and making it more difficult for Swampert to reach its expensive Earthquake.
-As a result, Swampert has a tougher time breaking past Giratina and opposing Water-type Pokemon/ | |
+As a result, Swampert has a tougher time breaking past Giratina and opposing Water-type Pokemon. | |

-Master League | 2 / 5 |
+Master League | |

 Swampert's relatively low max CP prevents it from maintaining its dominance from the other two formats.
 While its incredibly powerful moveset gives it some wins against common Steel-types in both Open Format and Premier versions of Masters, its general lack of stats and poor matchups against some incredibly meta Pokémon leaves the mudboi outclassed. |